State police returning to Portland following deadly shooting

 “Let’s work together…Why don’t we try that for a change?”

+Trump on Monday tweeted: “Portland is a mess, and it has been for many years.
+If this joke of a mayor doesn’t clean it up, we will go in and do it for them!”
+He did not describe any specifics on how that would happen.

-The testy news conference followed a chaotic 24 hours in Portland that began when Saturday evening when a caravan of about 600 vehicles packed with Trump supporters drove through the liberal city and was met with counterprotesters.
-Skirmishes broke out between the groups and, about 15 minutes after the caravan left the city, a supporter of the right-wing group Patriot Prayer was fatally shot.
+The testy news conference followed a chaotic 24 hours that began Saturday evening when a caravan of about 600 vehicles packed with Trump supporters drove through the liberal city and was met with counterprotesters.
+Skirmishes broke out minutes later a supporter of the right-wing group Patriot Prayer was fatally shot.

 Patriot Prayer founder Joey Gibson identified the victim as Aaron “Jay” Danielson.
 He called the victim a “good friend,” but provided no further details.
 Danielson apparently also went by the name Jay Bishop, according to Patriot Prayer’s Facebook page.

-It wasn’t clear if the shooting was related to the clashes in Portland, which has become a flashpoint in the national Black Lives Matter protests since George Floyd was killed in May and an increasing centerpiece in Trump’s law-and-order re-election campaign theme.
+It wasn’t clear if the shooting was related to the clashes, which have become a flashpoint in the national Black Lives Matter protests since George Floyd was killed in May and an increasing centerpiece in Trump’s law-and-order re-election campaign theme.

+Police have released little information about the fatal shooting and Chief Chuck Lovell said Sunday that investigators are still gathering evidence.
+Earlier, the agency released a plea for any information related to the killing, including videos, photos or eyewitness accounts.

-Late Sunday Oregon Gov. Kate Brown released details of a plan to address the violence in Portland while protecting free speech.
-She said the district attorney’s office in Multnomah County, which includes Portland, will prosecute serious criminal offenses and the sheriff’s office will work with other agencies to hold people arrested for violent behavior and ensure there is adequate jail space.
+Late Sunday, Gov. Kate Brown released details of a plan to address the violence while protecting free speech.
+She said the district attorney’s office will prosecute serious criminal offenses and the sheriff’s office will work with other agencies to hold people arrested for violent behavior and ensure there is adequate jail space.

 “We all must come together—elected officials, community leaders, all of us—to stop the cycle of violence,” the Democrat said in a statement.

-Trump and other speakers at last week’s Republican National Convention evoked a violent, dystopian future if Democratic presidential hopeful Joe Biden wins in November and pointed to Portland as a cautionary tale for what would be in store for Americans.
+Trump and other speakers at last week’s Republican National Convention evoked a violent, dystopian future if Democrat Joe Biden wins in November and pointed to Portland as a cautionary tale.

-Police have released little information about the fatal shooting and Chief Chuck Lovell said Sunday that investigators are still gathering evidence, including surveillance video from area businesses.
-Earlier, the agency released a plea for any information related to the killing, including videos, photos or eyewitness accounts.

 Patriot Prayer is based in Washington state and was founded in 2016.
-Since early 2017, its supporters have been periodically coming to Portland to hold rallies for Trump, ratcheting up tensions long before the national outrage over Floyd’s death sparked more than three months of protests here.
+Since early 2017, its supporters have been periodically coming to Portland to hold rallies for Trump, ratcheting up tensions long before the national outrage over Floyd’s death.

-Portland has seen nearly 100 consecutive nights of Black Lives Matter protests and many have ended with vandalism to federal and city property, including police precincts, a county jail, the federal courthouse and City Hall.
+Portland has seen nearly 100 consecutive nights of Black Lives Matter protests and many have ended with vandalism to federal and city property, including the federal courthouse and City Hall.
 In July, Trump sent more than 100 federal agents from the U.S. Department of Homeland Security to safeguard federal property — a move that instead reinvigorated the protests.

-Thousands of people clashed with the federal agents each night for two weeks, as agents lobbed tear gas canisters and pepper spray at the crowds and some protesters tossed fireworks at the agents and shined lasers in their eyes.
+Thousands of people clashed with the federal agents each night for two weeks.

 Those agents withdrew July 31 but smaller nightly protests have continued in pockets of the city.
 More than 600 people have been arrested since late May.

-On Sunday, Portland authorities urged people to stay away from the downtown as they try to de-escalate tensions.
+On Sunday, Portland authorities urged people to stay away from the downtown.

 Trump earlier Sunday appeared to be encouraging his supporters to move into Portland in the wake of the shooting.
 After the shooting, the president shared a video of his supporters driving into Portland and called those in Saturday’s caravan “GREAT PATRIOTS!”